 2 References

-The following documents contain provisions which, through reference in this text, constitute provisions of the present document..
+The following documents contain provisions which, through reference in this text, constitute provisions of the present document.
+For the interpretation of references, the rules described in Section 4 of MFA TR MF.100 [MF0] apply.

 References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific.